-Since most final expense life insurance and burial life insurance policies ask very few underwriting questions, clients that aren’t able to find coverage elsewhere will be able to obtain coverage.
+Since most applications for final expense life insurance policies ask very few underwriting questions; so that clients who aren’t able to find coverage elsewhere will be able to obtain coverage.

-The pros and cons of cash value burial insurance and final expense insurance vary.
+The pros and cons of cash value final expense life insurance vary.

 In general most clients seem to want: